kaethorn/mp3-report/README.md

 ## TODO

 ### Features
+* find track with missing tags: album, artist, genre, title or track number
-* find albums with inconsistent album artist
+* find albums with inconsistent tags: album artist, artist or album
 * find tracks that have a text format other than UTF-8
 * group by artist and find differing genres